vasinov/voila-cli/README.md

 ### `container.volumes` (optional)

 Map local directories (full paths only) to container directories.
 For example, `"/usr/local/bin/app": "/my_app"`.
 If either folder doesn't exist it will get created.
+You can also use a string shortcut for one-to-one mappings.
+For example `/my/path` will map host `/my/path` to the container `/my/path`.

 ### `container.ports` (optional)